 2. Economic policies are subjective, "normative economics".

 3. How society makes economic choices such as in the 1980's

-when

-for the elderly (Social Security) increased
+when spending for the elderly (Social Security) increased

-(Head Start) decreased 1234
+and spending for children (Head Start) decreased 1234

 4. Using Statistics